SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

-To support incremental update, **we share the source file of this figure, and welcome the readers to include the desired models by submitting the pull requests on our GitHub page.
+To support incremental update, **I share the source file of this figure, and Ilcome the readers to include the desired models by submitting the pull requests on our GitHub page.
 If you're instrested, please request by application.**

 ## 🚀(New) Prompts

-We collect some useful tips for designing prompts that are collected from online notes and experiences from our authors, where we also show the related ingredients and principles (introduced in Section 8.1).
+I collect some useful tips for designing prompts that are collected from online notes and experiences from our authors, where I also show the related ingredients and principles (introduced in Section 8.1).

 ![prompt examples](https://github.com/SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/blob/main/images/prompts_main.png)